agosztolai/graph_library/README.md

 ```
 Select the parameter ```whichgraph``` from the currently implemented graphs found below.
 See also ```graph_library.py``` for the possible parameters to be passed via ```params```.

-The .gpickle files will be saved in ~/whichgraph/

 ### Generate a dataset in the same way (Swiss-roll in this case) then compute the similarity matrix
 ```
 whichgraph = 'swiss-roll'